Code-IA-Insights/Pandas_Market_Predictor/README.md

 Even if you make very good prediction and having right 99% of time.
 The 1% Risk could append a day and reduce all your profit to néant so you need to have a good risk reward management.

-Risk is about 3 thing :
+Risk is about 2 things :

 #### 1. Determine at witch price your setup is invalide ?